Activated Charcoal: Health Benefits, Dosage, Side Effects, & More

 NativeNote: Don’t use activated charcoal as an excuse to drink too much, take recreational drugs, or avoid the hospital if you have true food poisoning.
 This is a supplement, not a magic pill.
 If you’re suffering from food poisoning, an overdose, or gastrointestinal pain, contact your healthcare professional or visit an emergency room.

-2. Reduces Cholesterol
+2. May Help Manage Cholesterol

 If you’re struggling with high cholesterol, activated charcoal may help.
 Some older studies suggest activated charcoal may help lower cholesterol levels by binding to cholesterol and bile acids in the gut, thereby preventing their absorption (8).
 However, more research is needed to solidify this claim.